American Association of Teachers of Slavic and East European Languages

 The American Association of Teachers of Slavic and East European Languages (AATSEEL) is an academic organization founded in 1941.
 AATSEEL holds an annual conference each January and publishes the Slavic and East European Journal (SEEJ), a peer-reviewed journal of Slavic studies.

+AATSEEL Book Awards

+Since 2000, the AATSEEL Publications Committee gives annual awards for scholarly contributions to Slavic language are given in various disciplines.